1nfocalypse/1nfocalypse/README.md

 Hi, I'm 1nfocalypse.
-I'm a CS student with an interest in applied mathematics that likes to mess around with almost anything related to computers, along with a bit of a cyberpunk nerd.
+I'm a recent graduate, with a BS in Computer Science.
+I'm primarily interested in algorithm development, applied mathematics, security, and systems.
+I'm also a bit of a cyberpunk nerd.
 Currently working on multiple projects, including:
-- The Traffic Throughput Optimization Project
+- The Traffic Throughput Optimization Project (almost done)
 - RSA, ElGamal, ECDLP implementations
 - Numerical Analysis Writeup
 - Cryptography Writeup Problems/Solutions